Baba Bakala: History

 Baba Bakala Sahib is closely associated with the ninth guru of the Sikhs, Guru Tegh Bahadur.
-The guru is said to have meditated here for 26 years, 9 months and 13 days.
+The guru is said to have meditated here for 20 years.
 There is a Gurdwara at the site commemorating this.

-Baba Bakala Sahib was originally known as Bakkan-Wala (meaning 'Town of the Deer' in Persian) however over time this was shortened to Bakala.
+Baba Bakala Sahib was originally known as Bakkan-Wala (meaning 'Town of the Deer' in Persian).
+However, overtime the name was shortened to Bakala.
 The town was originally a mound, where deer were found grazing.

 Before dying in Delhi, the guru at the time, Guru Har Krishan uttered "Baba Bakale" which the Sikhs at the time interpreted as meaning that the guru's successor was to be found at the town of Bakala, close to Amritsar.
 Once the next guru was found, the phrase "Baba Bakale" evolved into the official name of the town, Baba Bakala sahib.